Robert Digby (Royal Navy officer): Naval career

+Digby was appointed in 1781 as Rear-Admiral of the Red and given the command of the North American Station.

 After the surrender of New York City in 1783, Digby helped to organise the evacuation of some 1,500 United Empire Loyalists to the small port of Conway in Nova Scotia.
 The settlement he led transformed the tiny village into a town, which in 1787 was renamed Digby.
 The town's museum was also named the Admiral Digby Museum in his honor.

 He was recalled to home waters in 1787, was promoted to Admiral of the Blue, and retired from the navy in 1794.

 Family

 His father died before inheriting the family's title, Baron Digby (in the peerage of Ireland), and on the death in 1752 of the 5th Baron, the title passed to the admiral's oldest brother Edward.
 When Edward died in 1757, the title was inherited by their brother Henry, and Robert was elected to succeed Edward as MP for Wells in Somerset, holding the seat from 1757 to 1761.
 (Because the family's title was in the peerage of Ireland, it did not confer a seat in the House of Lords, and did not disqualify the holder from election to the British House of Commons).

 He married Eleanor Jauncey (née Elliot), daughter of Andrew Elliot, Lieutenant-Governor of New York.
 They had no children.